 In the past we've been told about some problems around ECO subsidies, with providers cancelling arranged installations and putting off new customers – so remember that this funding isn't guaranteed.
 If you've tried to access it, let us know your experience in the discussion forum.

 With any energy efficiency measure, if you've got the cash to buy up front it can be worth it based on the long term bill savings.

 Who's eligible for assistance?

-If you earn less than £16,000 household income and own your home, you're likely to be eligible for help.
-The amount you're eligible for is means tested.
+If you earn less than £16,010 household income and own your home, you're likely to be eligible for help.
+The amount is means-tested.
 You're likely to get higher amounts if there are ill or disabled people, children or older people living there.

 For more info on help with costs and how to apply outside of the Green Deal, call:

 - The Energy Saving Advice Service (England & Wales): 0300 123 1234

 Who can get ECO subsidies – in full